Harpers Ferry, West Virginia: American Civil War

-Because of the delay in capturing the town and the movement of federal forces to the west, Lee was forced to regroup at the town of Sharpsburg.
+Because of the delay in capturing the town and the movement of federal forces to the west, Lee was forced to regroup at the town of Sharpsburg, Maryland.
 Two days later he commanded troops in the Battle of Antietam, which had the highest number of deaths among troops of any single day in United States military history.

 By July 1864, the Union again had control of Harpers Ferry.
-On July 4, 1864, the Union commanding general, Franz Sigel, withdrew his troops to Maryland Heights, from which he resisted Jubal Anderson Early's attempt to enter the town and drive out the federal garrison.
+On July 4, 1864, Union general Franz Sigel withdrew his troops to Maryland Heights, from which he resisted Jubal Early's attempt to enter the town and drive out the federal garrison.

 Post-Civil War

-Inspired by John Brown, both runaway and freed slaves came to Harpers Ferry during and after the American Civil War.
+Inspired by John Brown's raid, both runaway and freed slaves came to Harpers Ferry during and after the American Civil War.
 This created social tensions between white and black residents of the community and generated a growing need for services for the increasing African-American population.
-Accordingly, a freedman’s school was opened on Camp Hill by Freewill Baptist missionaries following the American Civil War.
+Accordingly, a freedman's school was opened on Camp Hill by Freewill Baptist missionaries following the American Civil War.

-Storer College

-The town and the armory, except John Brown's Fort, were destroyed during the American Civil War.
+The town and the armory, with the exception of John Brown's Fort, were destroyed during the war.
 "The larger portion of the houses all lie in ruins and the whole place is not actually worth $10," wrote a Massachusetts soldier to his mother in 1863.
 A visitor in 1878 found the town "antiquated, dingy, and rather squalid"; another, in 1879, described it as "shabby and ruined."
-Since the Arsenal had been Harpers Ferry's largest employer but was never rebuilt, the population never recovered to pre-Civil War levels.
+Since the Arsenal, Harpers Ferry's largest employer before the war, was never rebuilt, the town's population never recovered to antebellum levels.

+Storer College

 Storer College, devoted to training teachers for freedmen, opened in 1868, much to the displeasure of many residents of Harpers Ferry who petitioned the Legislature to revoke its charter.
 The War Department gave the Freedmen's Bureau its remaining assets in Harpers Ferry, principally four sturdy residences for the managers of the Armory, structurally sound but in need of repairs from damage during the war, and the Bureau gave them to Storer College.
-A one-man school for Blacks was already operating in one of them.
+A one-room school for Blacks was already operating in one of them.